How OEMs can Facilitate Lucrative Channel Partnerships

 However, in order to enable channel partners to sell OEM’s products effectively, synergy must exist between the two parties.

-Establishing a successful business relationship relies on many factors, but none bigger than original equipment manufacturer’s obligation to give partners the tools and resources to drive indirect channel sales.
+Establishing a successful business relationship relies on many factors, but none bigger than the original equipment manufacturer’s obligation to give partners the tools and resources to drive indirect channel sales.

 Following are practical tips and suggestions on how original equipment manufacturers can facilitate lucrative channel partnerships: